-Broccoli has a reputation as a superfood.
-It is low in calories but contains a wealth of nutrients and antioxidants that support many aspects of human health.
+Broccoli is low in calories and contains many nutrients and antioxidants that benefit various aspects of human health.

 Broccoli is a cruciferous vegetable, alongside kale, cauliflower, Brussels sprouts, bok choy, cabbage, collard greens, rutabaga, and turnips.

 In this article, learn more about the nutritional content of broccoli, some possible health benefits, and some tips for cooking and serving it.

 Learn about the health benefits of some other popular foods here.